Adolescent Representation Clinic

-The Child Advocacy Clinic offers students an opportunity to represent adolescents.
+The Adolescent Representation Clinic offers students an opportunity to represent adolescents.
 Students in this clinic can make a critical difference in enhancing the ability of their clients to transition into being happy and productive adults in an area of the law where attorneys carry large caseloads and may be limited in their ability to delve deeply into complicated life situations.

 Adolescent Representation Project